samsja/home_website/README.md

 # home_website

-this project desing the home website of the samsja_cloud
+this project design the home website of the samsja_cloud

+## how to build the docker image

 to build an arm image from an x86 computer: